Why Canonical Rounds Fail for Optimal Byzantine Resilience: Limitations of Canonical-Round Algorithms

-We model an algorithm with communication closed layers following~\cite{Coan1988}: processes proceed in canonical rounds, but messages that arrive in a later round are discarded.
-As before, processes keep sending messages after they decide, and do not halt.
-We extend Theorem~\ref{theorem:unbounded canonical rounds} to prove that nontrivial convergence problems cannot be solved by a communication-closed canonical round algorithm.
+We model algorithms with communication-closed canonical rounds following~\cite{Coan1988}: processes proceed in canonical rounds, but round $r$ messages that arrive in a later round than $r$ are discarded.
+As before, processes keep sending messages after they decide, and never halt.

+Theorem~\ref{theorem:unbounded canonical rounds} does not rule out the possibility that the expected number of rounds for each adversary is finite, but there is no upper bound that holds for all adversaries.
+Under the additional constraint of communication-closed behavior, we can prove something stronger, that there is an adversary that can prevent decision in all its executions.

+\begin{restatable}{theorem}{CCimpossibility} For any randomized communication-closed canonical-round algorithm that solves the nontrivial convergence problem with $n \le 5f$, there exists an adversary $\mathcal{A}$ and initial configuration $I$ such that $\Pr[\mathcal{A},I,P] = 0$, where $P$ is the predicate that all the correct processes eventually decide. \end{restatable}

+The proof is very similar to that of Theorem~\ref{theorem:unbounded canonical rounds} and also works by contradiction.
+We define a similar adversary $\mathcal{A}$ to the one in the previous proof.
+The key differences are: \begin{itemize} \item The executions constructed are extended to infinitely many rounds, not just $K$. \item The processes that were late to wake up in the previous proof wake up initially but have their messages delivered one round late. \item All the messages that are delayed until after round $K$ in the original executions are delivered one round late. \end{itemize} The complete proof is given next, with the differences marked in red.

+\begin{proof} Assume towards a contradiction that there exists a communication-closed canonical-round algorithm for nontrivial convergence with $n \le 5f$ such that for every adversary $\mathcal{A}$ and initial configuration $I$, $\Pr[\mathcal{A},I,P] > 0$, where $P$ is the predicate that all correct processes eventually decide.
+For convenience, denote the specific values $x_0$, $x_1$, $d_0$, and $d_1$ in the definition of nontrivial convergence by $0$, $1$, $0$, and $1$ respectively.

+For simplicity, we assume $n = 5f$, and divide the processes into five disjoint sets of $f$ processes each: $A$, $B$, $C$, $D$, and $E$.
+We abuse notation and, for any two sets $X$ and $Y$, denote $X \cup Y$ by $XY$.

+We consider the following initial configurations of the algorithm: \begin{itemize} \item Denote by $C_0$ the initial configuration in which processes in $BCDE$ are correct and have input 0, while processes in $A$ are Byzantine. \item Denote by $C_1$ the initial configuration in which processes in $ABDE$ are correct and have input 1, while processes in $C$ are Byzantine. \item Denote by $C_2$ the initial configuration in which processes in $ABCD$ are correct, those in $BC$ have input 0 and those in $AD$ have input 1, while processes in $E$ are Byzantine. \end{itemize} For each $C_j$, let $C_j[i]$ denote $p_i$'s input in $C_j$.

+We next define a set of executions of the algorithm that begin with $C_2$.
+For each of these executions, we define a related execution that begins with $C_0$ and another one that begins with $C_1$.
+All these executions are recursively constructed round by round, with the behavior of the faulty processes in each one being dependent on the behavior of some correct processes in others.
+(See Figures~\ref{figure:three executions} and~\ref{fig:communication_closed_combined}.)

+The construction uses a two-dimensional array of elements from $\mathcal{R}$, denoted $\rho$, where $\mathcal{R}$ is the set from which the random numbers are chosen.
+For each $r$ and $i$, $\rho[r,i]$ contains the random choice made by process $p_i$ in round $r$ of certain executions.